hubertkarbowy/tf2_ulmfit_multifit/README.md

 ### 3.1.
 Tokenization and numericalization

-We use [Sentencepiece](https://github.com/google/sentencepiece) to tokenize the input text into subwords.
+Unlike FastAI, we use [Sentencepiece](https://github.com/google/sentencepiece) to tokenize the input text into subwords.
 To convert tokens into their IDs (numericalization) you can use the downloaded vocabulary files directly with Python's `sentencepiece` module or its Tensorflow wrapper available in `tensorflow_text` as described in [this manual](https://www.tensorflow.org/tutorials/tensorflow_text/subwords_tokenizer).
-In line with FastAI's implementation, our vocabularies contain the following special indices:
+Our vocabularies contain the following special symbols:

 * 0 - `<unk>`
-* 1 - `<pad>` (note that this is unlike Keras where the default padding index is `0`)
+* 1 - `<pad>` (please note the important difference: Keras uses `0` as the default padding index, not 1.
+Models in this repo are already configured to have a mask on `1` propagated throughout the layers [as explained in this article](https://www.tensorflow.org/guide/keras/masking_and_padding), but should you choose to reconfigure the layers or use custom heads over the encoder, this needs to be taken into account.
-* 2 - `<s>` (BOS)
+* 2 - `<s>` - beginning of sentence
-* 3 - `</s>`(EOS)
+* 3 - `</s>`- end of sentence

-We also provide a Keras layer object called `SPMNumericalizer` which you can instantiate with a path to the `.spm` file.
+We also provide a Keras layer object called `SPMNumericalizer` which you can instantiate with a path to the `.model` file.
 This is convenient if you just need to process a text dataset into token IDs without worrying about the whole mechanics of vocabulary building:

 ```
 import tensorflow as tf